seeess1/seeess1.github.io/bio.md

 I've played tennis all my life and have been playing in Brooklyn at Fort Greene Park since I moved from North Carolina to NYC in 2012.
 In 2015, I became a board member at a non-profit called the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which, you guessed it, manages all things tennis at Fort Greene Park.

 Since I became a board member, I've learned how to plan and execute projects while working with a team of volunteers from the community.
 I've spearheaded a fundraising drive in which we raised $70k and resurfaced all 6 tennis courts in 2019, collected and analyzed data to create <a href="./data-and-tennis">maps and analytical insights</a>, and helped to put on events for hundreds of people.
+We've grown into a [nationally-recognized organization](https://www.usta.com/en/home/stay-current/national/fort-greene-park-tennis-hotbed-highlights-growth-of-recreational.html) and have big hopes for the future.
 <br>
 <div class="w3-container">
   <img src="./assets/images/tennis-v4.png" style="width:100%;cursor:zoom-in"